dannyfranca/home-stream-server/README.md

 | **→ Jellyfin**     | `jellyfin:8096`     | `media-streaming:8096`  |
 | **→ FlareSolverr** | `flaresolverr:8191` | `flaresolverr:8191`     |

-> 💡 **Docker Compose Note**: qBittorrent and Prowlarr share Gluetun's network, so use `gluetun` as the hostname, not their container names.
+> 💡 **Docker Compose Note**: qBittorrent, SABnzbd, and Prowlarr share Gluetun's network, so use `gluetun` as the hostname, not their container names.

 ---